 Required Application Rules:

-- Proposals must be submitted online.
+- Proposals must be submitted on-line.
 Please note that the applicant is responsible for completeness and accuracy of the material contained in the proposal.
-Any deviation from the stated rules and requirements will result in disqualification of the applicant.
+Any deviation from the stated rules and requirements will result in disqualification of the proposal.

 - Each award category is judged separately based on published criteria.
 However, the NASA WVSGC/WV EPSCoR Board will review all submitted proposals and consider each proposal’s total scores, combined with other considerations, in reaching a final award decision.